Students are the heart of UNO

 Maverick Athletic Training Students - All UNO students interested in Athletic Training may join the Maverick Athletic Training Student Organization.
-For additional information contact the School of Health, Physical Education and Recreation at 402.554.2910.
+For additional information contact the School of Health and Kinesiology at 402.554.2670.

 The National Student Speech Language Hearing Association (NSSLHA) UNO chapter, is a pre-professional membership association for students interested in the study of communication sciences and disorders.
 For membership information, contact the Department of Communication Disorders, Roskens Hall 512 or email@example.com.

 Student Education Association of Nebraska (SEAN) - The mission and purpose of SEAN is to develop in prospective educators an understanding of the education profession both in and out of the classroom.
 This is done through the stimulation of the highest ideals of professional ethics, standards and attitudes.
 All College of Education students are encouraged to join.
-For additional information, contact Dr. William Austin at firstname.lastname@example.org or 402.554.3666.
+Teacher candidates may obtain an independent liability policy or may obtain liability insurance through membership in SEAN Click on the link above for information.
+For additional information on the organization, contact Dr. Saundra Shillingstad at email@example.com or 402.554.2807.